now8-org/api/docs/docs/howto/testing.md

 1. Check that all (old and new) tests pass.
 1. Improve the implementation incrementally checking that all tests still pass.

+One of this cycles might have subcycles.
+For example, if you want to add a new high level function for which you write an end-to-end (E2E) test, start writing a test for that function and use small cycles of TDD for the helper functions or dependencies in lower level layers that the new function requires.